What is the cheapest way to arrange a funeral?

 You can arrange a simple memorial

-A memorial does not have to cost a lot of money, and can just be a simple gathering of friends to witness the scattering of ashes or, alternatively, the interment of ashes.
+A memorial doesn't have to cost a lot of money.
+It could be anything from a simple gathering of friends to witness the scattering of ashes or a celebration of life party.
 Here are some suggestions to get you started:

 • Scattered at sea: Visit your loved one’s favourite beach or beauty spot and scatter their ashes into the wind.